Stereo Matching by Self-supervision of Multiscopic Vision: Related Work

 \section{Related Work}

-In this section, we first review some multiscopic depth estimation works and supervised learning-based stereo matching methods.
-Afterward, unsupervised learning approaches for depth estimation are discussed.

-\textbf{Multiscopic depth estimation.} All previous depth estimation works using multiscopic images are based on traditional matching methods \cite{kolmogorov2002multi,maitre2008symmetric,wei2005asymmetrical,drouin2005geo,lee2014multi,fehrman2014depth}, since there is no available large dataset to train a network.
+\textbf{Multiscopic depth estimation.} All previous depth estimation works using multiscopic images are based on traditional matching methods \cite{kolmogorov2002multi,maitre2008symmetric,wei2005asymmetrical,lee2014multi}, since there is no available large dataset to train a network.
 Various methods take advantage of some constraints in multiscopic structure to improve the estimation results and only evaluate it on a small synthetic dataset, the Tsukuba images \cite{nakamura1996occlusion}.

-\textbf{Deep stereo matching.} Deep learning-based methods explore using neural networks to replace one \cite{zbontar2016stereo} or all steps \cite{kendall2017end,chang2018pyramid,zhang2019ga} in traditional stereo matching to compute the disparity map.
+\textbf{Deep depth estimation.} Deep learning based stereo methods explore using neural networks to replace one \cite{zbontar2016stereo} or all steps \cite{kendall2017end,chang2018pyramid,zhang2019ga} in traditional stereo matching to compute the disparity map.
 Exploiting the network to compute the matching cost of two image patches was first proposed in MC-CNN \cite{zbontar2016stereo}.
-Instead of handcrafted features, it extracts the learned deep features for calculating the similarity, after which the traditional steps are employed to get the final disparity output.
-To further take advantage of the neural networks, end-to-end approaches are proposed to remove all traditional matching steps \cite{kendall2017end,chang2018pyramid,zhang2019ga}.
-GC-Net \cite{kendall2017end} builds the 4D cost volume and then processes the cost volume using multi-scale 3D convolutions, in which way the geometry and context information is incorporated to calculate the disparity map.
-This is enhanced in PSMNet \cite{chang2018pyramid} by introducing spatial pyramid pooling and stacked hourglass 3D convolution.
+To further take advantage of the neural networks, end-to-end approaches are proposed to remove all traditional matching steps by directly using the network \cite{kendall2017end,chang2018pyramid,zhang2019ga}.
 Additionally, optimization methods in traditional stereo matching, such as semi-global matching, are also introduced to assist the deep methods in more meaningful ways \cite{zhang2019ga}.
 Heretofore, end-to-end learning approaches have dominated most benchmarks and show significant advantages.

 \textbf{Unsupervised depth estimation.} Despite the success of learning-based approaches in some specific datasets, they need plenty of ground-truth training data, which is expensive to acquire.
 To overcome this, more researchers are seeking assistance from unsupervised learning.
 Some unsupervised frameworks were first proposed for monocular depth estimation.
 The monocular depth network is supervised by the reconstruction loss between the stereo image pairs \cite{garg2016unsupervised,xie2016deep3d,guo2018learning}.
 The reconstructed images are synthesized by warping one view to the other view using the disparity maps.
 This is enhanced by introducing the consistency of disparity maps between the left view and the right view \cite{godard2017unsupervised}.